Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Partial pressure of carbon dioxide in the blood.

-Whole blood buffer bases (BB)
+Whole blood buffer bases (WB)

 Normal Buffer Bases (NBB)

-Normal buffer bases (NBB) - the sum of all basic (anionic) buffers in the patient's blood, but reduced to standard conditions (pH = 7.38; pCO2 = 40 mm Hg; 38 ° C; HbO2 = 100%).
+Normal buffer bases (NBB) - the sum of all basic (anionic) buffers in the patient’s blood, but reduced to standard conditions (pH = 7.38; pCO2 = 40 mm Hg; 38 °C; HbO2 = 100%).

 BE = BB - NBB.

-Topical blood bicarbonate
+Current blood bicarbonate

 Standard bicarbonate